HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/lily_pad.md

 # Trivia

-- The Lily Pad was designed by Slapdap
+- The Lily Pad was designed by Slapdap.
 - The Lily Pad texture is bugged and has jagged edges when zoomed out.

 # History

 - [v0.16.0](https://github.com/HasangerGames/suroi/releases/tag/v0.16.0)
-  - Added
+  - Added.